bunkerity/bunkerweb/README.md

 Default value : *yes*
 If set to yes, ClamAV will automatically remove the detected files.

+## Misc
+`ADDITIONAL_MODULES`
+Values : *\<list of packages separated with space\>*
+Default value :
+You can specify additional modules to install.
+All [alpine packages](https://pkgs.alpinelinux.org/packages) are valid.
+A use case is to use this to install PHP extensions (e.g. : php7-json php7-xml php7-curl ...).

 # Create your own image

 You can use bunkerity/bunkerized-nginx as a base image for your web application.